ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 attack is accepted on the same grounds as the unique SCT attack described above. \[XXX any mitigations possible here?\]

-### Privacy for HTTPS clients performing STH Proof Fetching

-An HTTPS client performing Proof Fetching should only request proofs from a CT log that it accepts SCTs from.
-An HTTPS client should regularly [XXX how regularly?
-This has operational implications for log operators] request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.

 ### Privacy in STH Pollination

 An STH linked to an HTTPS client may indicate the following about that